 We’re excited to have Kirsten Maxwell return to the Rose Garden!
 In 2016, she made quite an impression.
 Her crystalline vocals, ebullient stage persona and original and cover songs left us wanting more.
 Adding to the show will be Kim Moberg, the winner of our 26th annual Performing Songwriter Competition, chosen in May 2018, who will play a split with Kirsten.

-Today, Kirsten is often compared to Joan Baez, Judy Collins and Joni Mitchell.
 “I never thought I’d ever hear a voice as angelic and mesmerizing as I did when I first started listening to Joan Baez some 50 years ago, but then I heard the voice, the songs and melodies of Kirsten Maxwell,” says Jon Stein, host of Hootenanny Café on WTBQ.

 Maxwell, who last opened at the Rose Garden in 2016, returns with a full set for her Feb.
 23 show.

 She has toured extensively over the past 4 years, and she’s shared stages with Melissa Etheridge, Ferron, and Karla Bonoff.
 Most recently, Maxwell performed a solo show at The Cutting Room in New York, accompanied by Paul Shaffer.